AbhinavRajputEXE/Graphi-FA/README.md

-# GraphI - A graph API reusable component
+# GraphI - A graph API reusable function app

 This application is a versatile solution designed to interact with Microsoft Graph APIs, offering a wide range of functionalities from a single endpoint.
 It streamlines the process of integrating various Microsoft services into applications by providing a unified interface for authentication, request handling, and error management.